cliffordx/legalbai/pages/RPC_Annotated___Book_2.md

 			- **Art.
 294.** *Robbery with violence against or intimidation of persons; Penalties.* id:: bd4898b8-1c53-4779-b39a-cdc2086d498e
 				- Any person guilty of robbery with the use of violence against or intimidation of any person shall suffer:
-					- (1) The penalty of *reclusion perpetua* to death[^DP], when by reason or on occasion of the robbery, the crime of homicide shall have been committed;  or when the robbery shall have been accompanied by rape or intentional mutilation or arson.
+					- The penalty of *reclusion perpetua* to death[^DP], when by reason or on occasion of the robbery, the crime of homicide shall have been committed;  or when the robbery shall have been accompanied by rape or intentional mutilation or arson. logseq.order-list-type:: number
-					- (2) The penalty of *reclusion temporal* in its medium period to *reclusion perpetua* when or if by reason or on occasion of such robbery, any of the physical injuries penalized in [subdivision 1 of Article 263](((63046bef-a32e-4c6d-85f5-6adeba051b72))) shall have been inflicted. id:: 6488844a-2d68-4382-af1f-a4bac522e418
+					- The penalty of *reclusion temporal* in its medium period to *reclusion perpetua* when or if by reason or on occasion of such robbery, any of the physical injuries penalized in [subdivision 1 of Article 263](((63046bef-a32e-4c6d-85f5-6adeba051b72))) shall have been inflicted. logseq.order-list-type:: number id:: 6488844a-2d68-4382-af1f-a4bac522e418
-					- (3) The penalty of *reclusion temporal*, when by reason or on occasion of the robbery, any of the physical injuries penalized in [subdivision 2 of the article mentioned in the next preceding paragraph](((63046d04-8d69-4d71-b287-5e9bb0683597))), shall have been inflicted.
+					- The penalty of *reclusion temporal*, when by reason or on occasion of the robbery, any of the physical injuries penalized in [subdivision 2 of the article mentioned in the next preceding paragraph](((63046d04-8d69-4d71-b287-5e9bb0683597))), shall have been inflicted. logseq.order-list-type:: number
-					- (4) The penalty of *prision mayor* in its maximum period to *reclusion temporal* in its medium period, if the violence or intimidation employed in the commission of the robbery shall have been carried to a degree clearly unnecessary for the commission of the crime, or when the course of its execution, the offender shall have inflicted upon any person not responsible for its commission any of the physical injuries covered by subdivisions [3](((63046d06-7f6c-44cd-9800-ee85dab6a5de))) and [4](((63046d08-318a-4a21-b8a5-1925216f3c3f))) of said [Article 263](((faadb0e1-32c2-4c2e-8f7f-d04da4eb565d)))
+					- The penalty of *prision mayor* in its maximum period to *reclusion temporal* in its medium period, if the violence or intimidation employed in the commission of the robbery shall have been carried to a degree clearly unnecessary for the commission of the crime, or when the course of its execution, the offender shall have inflicted upon any person not responsible for its commission any of the physical injuries covered by subdivisions [3](((63046d06-7f6c-44cd-9800-ee85dab6a5de))) and [4](((63046d08-318a-4a21-b8a5-1925216f3c3f))) of said [Article 263](((faadb0e1-32c2-4c2e-8f7f-d04da4eb565d))) logseq.order-list-type:: number
-					- (5) The penalty of *prision correccional* in its maximum period to *prision mayor* in its medium period in other cases.^{As amended by R. A. 7659, December 13, 1993.}
+					- The penalty of *prision correccional* in its maximum period to *prision mayor* in its medium period in other cases.^{As amended by R. A. 7659, December 13, 1993.}
+					  logseq.order-list-type:: number
 						- [^DP]: The imposition of death penalty is prohibited by [[R.A.
 No. 9346]]
 			- **Art.
 295.** *Robbery with physical injuries, committed in an uninhabited place and by a band, or with the use of firearm on a street, road or alley.* id:: 05691498-8e32-4dfb-ac04-f1d108a8ef22